Vitamin C supplements and birth control effectiveness?

 Is it true that taking those Emergen-C packets or any other vitamin supplements can effect the effectiveness of your birth control pill?

 Emergen-C packets and other vitamin supplement drinks have become popular recently because they provide vitamin C, which is an essential nutrient, and they taste pretty good!
-However, research is inconclusive on whether such large doses of vitamin C are necessary and how these doses interact with other medications, birth control included.
+However, research is inconclusive on whether such large doses of vitamin C are necessary and how these doses interact with other medications — birth control included.

-The pill has been has been associated with some vitamin deficiencies in women, most commonly B6, B12, C and folic acid, which is why some women are encouraged to take vitamin supplements or watch their dietary intake more carefully when taking birth control pills.
+Very high doses of vitamins may interfere with the birth control pill, though research is limited in this area.
+Known interactions and reduced efficiency occur with St. John's wort, an herbal supplement, but vitamins A, C, and potassium may also have effects.
+The pill has also been has been associated with some vitamin deficiencies, most commonly B6, B12, C and folic acid, which is why some people are encouraged to take vitamin supplements or watch their dietary intake more carefully when taking birth control pills.
 An added bonus is that getting enough of B6 and B12 may help alleviate some side effects of the pill such as nausea and mood swings.
-Again, talking with a health care professional will help you manage vitamin intake without compromising the effectiveness of your birth control.
+Talking with a health care professional will help you manage vitamin intake without compromising the effectiveness of your birth control.

-Remember, vitamins are important, but too much of a good thing isn't always better.Alice!
+Remember, vitamins are vital, but too much of a good thing isn't always better.